dbronshteyn/dbronshteyn/README.md

 ## 👨‍💻 About Me

 Hello!
 I'm Daniel Bronshteyn, a recent Computer Science graduate from UC San Diego.
-I have a strong interest in software engineering and backend development, with hands-on experience in Java, Python, and C++, and a passion to always learn!
-I enjoy tackling challenging projects that allow me to leverage both technical knowledge and creativity.
+I have a strong interest in software engineering and backend development, with hands-on experience in Java, Python, and C++.

+As an AWS Certified Developer Associate, I enjoy solving problems, collaborating with others, and continuously expanding my knowledge.

-My hobbies include playing ice hockey, playing piano, hiking, and cooking.
+My hobbies include ice hockey, piano, traveling, and cooking.

 ## 🛠️ Skills